 - Other security group

 - Policy: Allow or Refuse.
-By default, Allow is selected.
+Allow is selected by default.

 - Allow: traffic to this port is allowed.

-- Refuse: data packets are dropped without any response.
+- Refuse: data packets will be discarded without any response.

-- Remarks: a short description of the security group rule.
+- Notes: a short description of the rule for easier management.

 - Click Complete to finish adding the rule.